Tips For A Healthy And Happy Christmas

 - Remember, it is okay to say, ‘no thank you’.
 Feel comfortable with leaving food on your plate and don’t drink alcohol if you don’t want to.

-- Move it, move it!
-Keep active.
+- Keep active.
 Enjoy a game of golf, cricket, swimming, surfing, bowls, or whatever you enjoy.
-Catchups with friends don’t have to be food and drink focused - try a walk and talk instead.
+Catchups with friends don’t have to be food and drink focused - try a walk and a chat instead.